neeschal00/frankfurter-currency-converter/README.md

 Python Version Used: Python 3.10.11

 **Libraries:**
-Install Streamlit package which will return all the necesary libraries including http libraries such as requests, pandas, cachetools, etc.
+Install Streamlit package which will return all the necesary libraries including http libraries such as requests, pandas, cachetools, etc.[Streamlit, 2023][1]
 ```streamlit==1.27.2```

 **Setup:**